6 Travel Tips to Avoid Getting Dinged By Airline Baggage Fees

 4. Save Money With Extra Baggage

-If you only have one bag and it’s overweight, you would be charged $100.
+In some cases (but not always) it may be better to pay a fee for an extra checked bag instead of checking one really overweight bag.
+This varies between airlines so be sure to research their policies.
+For Example: aircanada baggagepolicy If you only have one bag and it’s overweight, you would be charged $100.
 But if you took contents out of that bag and put them into an additional second bag, you would only have to pay $25.

 5. Get Informed On The CTA’s New Baggage Policies

 As of Apr.
 1, 2015, new baggage rules set by the Canadian Transportation Agency (CTA) will apply to interline baggage when bookings involve more than one air carrier on flights to and from Canada.
+These new baggage rules state that if you have a connecting flight, you only have to abide by one set of airline baggage policies and you can see those policies on your itinerary receipt or e-ticket.

 6. Use The “Fly Smart” Guide For More Travel Tips

 The CTA puts out an informative publication, entitled Fly Smart.
 It’s invaluable.
 The guide is a handy resource for air travelers and provides useful tips for you to keep in mind before, during and after your flight.
 (You can read it or download it).
-Being more informed about air travel and having the Fly Smart guide at hand can make all the difference as you set out on your next journey.
+Being more informed about air travel and having the Fly Smart guide at hand can make all the difference as you set out on your next journey. ____________________________________________________________________________________________

-Book With A TICO Registered Travel Agency
+Book with a TICO Registered Travel Agency